donald-mack/mayor/README.md

 The New Democrats were kicked off to ensure that society kept up with modern values and universal health care was born.

-With the onset of median Canada began to become more aquainted with American culture.
+As American media has boomed Canada began to become more aquainted with American culture.
 Through this process Canadians have become inundated with the idea that certain groups may be out to get each other.
 In the ninties The Bloc Québécois came into power in an effort to separate from Canada.
 The Western Reform Party proppped up a few years later with much of the same intent.
 In the end the referendum of Quebec only made Canada stronger.

-Steven Harper is a brilliant politcal mind and managed to learn from all of this.
+Stephen Harper is a brilliant politcal mind and managed to learn from all of this.
 If Canada could have a Conservative Party that mirrored that of the American GOP it could ride on any rhetoric that suited it.
 American media is designed to sell ideas and points of view to people.
 Ten years ago